 - Renovate existing basement floors, particularly earth floors;

 - Seal cracks and openings in walls and floor including openings around pipes and drains; and

 - Ventilate the soil around the basement floor (i.e., sub-slab depressurization).

 - Health Canada for information on measuring and reducing levels of radon in your home.

-- the Canada Mortgage and Housing Corporation (CMHC) for a free guide that helps identify routes of entry, explain how to measure indoor radon levels and provide solutions for radon reduction.
+- Canada Mortgage and Housing Corporation (CMHC) for a free guide that helps identify routes of entry, explain how to measure indoor radon levels and provide solutions for radon reduction.

-- the Canadian National Radon Proficiency Program for a list of companies that are certified to do radon monitoring and mitigation.
+- Canadian National Radon Proficiency Program for a list of companies that are certified to do radon monitoring and mitigation.